 Key Takeaways

-- Usage: Traders use it in stocks, forex, crypto, and indices to map liquidity, plan entries, and set risk limits.
+• Usage: Traders use it in stocks, indices, forex, and crypto to map repricing after news, sessions, or liquidity shocks.

 What Does Gap Mean in Trading?